rchasman/dominion-maker/README.md

 MAKER = **M**aximal **A**gentic decomposition + ahead-by-**K** voting + **E**rror correction + **R**ed-flagging

+---

+> **⚠️ RESEARCH PROJECT - NON-COMMERCIAL USE ONLY**
+>
+> This is an academic implementation of the MAKER framework for research purposes. **Dominion** is a trademark of Rio Grande Games.
+All game content, rules, and card designs are © Donald X. Vaccarino and Rio Grande Games.
+This project is not affiliated with, endorsed by, or commercially licensed by Rio Grande Games.
+No commercial use intended or permitted.

 ## The Core Insight

 LLMs fail at long sequential tasks because errors compound.
 One mistake at step 50 ruins steps 51-100.